MaterializeInc/materialize/doc/user/content/integrations/http-api.md

 The API:

-- Requires username/password authentication, just as connecting via `psql`.
+- Requires username/password authentication, just as connecting via a SQL client (e.g. `psql`).
 Materialize provides you the username and password upon setting up your account.
 - Requires that you provide the entirety of your request.
 The API does not provide session-like semantics, so there is no way to e.g. interactively use transactions.